circleci/circleci-docs/jekyll/_cci2/about-circleci.md

 **CircleCI** - Our mission is to empower technology-driven organizations to do their best work.
 We want to make engineering teams more productive through intelligent automation.

-*CircleCI provides Enterprise-class support and services, with the flexibility of a startup.
+CircleCI provides enterprise-class support and services, with the flexibility of a startup.
 We work where you work: Linux, macOS, Android - SaaS or behind your firewall.

 ![CircleCI about image]( {{ site.baseurl }}/assets/img/docs/arch.png)